 The Bryan Adams Foundation

 The Bryan Adams Foundation was set up in 2006 by the musician and photographer Bryan Adams shortly after the tsunami struck southern Asia.
-The Foundation aims to improve the quality of peopleís lives around the world by providing financial help and support to those people who are committed to bettering the lives of other people, by providing grants to finance specific projects.
+The Foundation aims to improve the quality of peopleís lives around the world by providing financial grants to support specific projects that are committed to bettering the lives of other people.

 The Foundation seeks to protect the most vulnerable or disadvantaged individuals in society.
 It aims particularly to advance education and learning opportunities for children and young people worldwide, believing that an education is the best gift that a child can be given.
 The Foundationís area of support is, however, broad and far-reaching, enabling grants to be given to all sorts of fields around the world, particularly to do with education and children in need.